andreww/fox/DoX/FoX_wcml.md

 * To output a given quantity/property/concept etc. a function will exist `cmlAdd`something

-##General mapping of concepts.

-The available functions and their intended use are listed below.
-Quite deliberately, no reference is made to the actual CML output by each function.

-Wcml is *not* intended to be a generalized Fortran CML output layer. rather it is intended to be a library which allows the output of a limited set of well-defined syntactical fragments.

-Further information on these fragments, and on the style of CML generated here, is available at <http://www.uszla.me.uk/CML/eminerals.html>.

 ## Use of WCML

 wcml subroutines can be accessed from within a module or subroutine by inserting